Skip to content

 Installing Solar-Assistant

-Per my home solar project, I needed a method to collect data from both my batteries and inverters, in near-real-time, with no dependancy on the internet.
+Per my home solar project, I needed a method to collect data from both my batteries and inverters, in near-real-time, with no dependency on the internet.

 Since, my inverter's connection relies on cloud applications to move data around, I decided to give Solar Assistant a try after reading of its support for the solark-12k.